cssgunc/jekyll-website/landing.md

 ---
 layout: landing
 title: Call to Action
-description: 'There is so much to be done.
-Here's what we want from you.'
+description: There is so much to be done.
+Here's what we want from you.
-image: assets/images/pic07.jpg
+image: assets/images/franklinStreet.jpg
 nav-menu: true
 ---